1 dead, 6 hurt in multi-vehicle crash in Philadelphia; driver flees scene: Police

 The condition of the 61-year-old victim is unknown at this time.
 Police say the remaining victims are listed as stable at an area hospital.

+Residents say a number of residents rushed to try and render aid pulling victims out of the wreckage.

+"I was proud to see that instead of all this nonsense going on in the news.
+Some people came together as a union to save somebody else's life, even if it was a stranger," said a witness.

-The driver of the Ford fled on foot and remains at large, police say.
+Police say the woman driving the Ford fled on foot with a baby and remains at large.

 Anyone with any information is asked to call police at 215-686-TIPS.